 At the moment we use an algorithm that calculates the risk based purely on genetic data and the accuracy of the estimates is 65%.

 Your data will be coded, processed, analysed and stored by Tervisetehnoloogiate Arenduskeskus AS.

 Processing your data will take approximately 2-4 weeks.
 Yet the actual time of individual report delivery can be up to 3 month, depending on genotyping lab workload.

 The samples will be used for DNA extraction which is then used for genotyping.
 As we aim to continuously improve our algorithms and provide our clients with the most accurate predictions, we will create a database to store your genetic data.
 This way, whenever we come up with a new and better risk prediction model, we can update your risk profile without the need for another sample.

-CAN I REQUEST FUTUTEST LTD TO DESTROY ALL MY PESONAL AND GENOME DATA?
+CAN I REQUEST TERVISETEHNOLOOGIATE ARENDUSKESKUS AS TO DESTROY ALL MY PESONAL AND GENOME DATA?